 If being proactive about wellness and your health is your motivation, then focusing on heart health can have a huge payoff.
 Adopting heart-healthy habits can help you to maintain a good quality of life, have you feeling younger and more energetic, delay or prevent disease, and possibly extend your life.
 These heart-healthy habits can also improve your risk profile for other diseases like obesity, diabetes and “inflammatory” conditions like arthritis and cancers.
 That’s because the new behaviors for your heart - can have a global impact on your health.

 If you have a diagnosis of heart disease, then it’s never too late to change and improve your heart health.
 Your body is incredibly resilient, and even in the face of serious disease, lifestyle habit changes can improve your quality-of-life, and possibly allow you to reduce the dosages of certain medications or allow you to use fewer medications.
+Research suggests that an aspirin a day may not be a good practice for all aging individuals, so it’s even more important to have heart healthy habits.
 These new habits may also have a positive impact on other conditions you might have like diabetes.

 Maintaining new habits